Montalcino: Charming Wine Town in Tuscany!

 One of the most beautiful attractions in Montalcino is the picturesque square Piazza del Popolo, which amazes with a very unusual scenery.
 Especially impressive here is the Palazzo dei Priore, the town hall from the 13th century, with its slender medieval tower.
 Nearby is the Loggia, a Renaissance building with 6 round arches from the 15th century.

 Piazza del Popolo is the historical center of Montalcino.
-Here you will also find a large number of cafés and restaurants, which invite to take a pleasant sightseeing break.
+Here you will also find numerous cafés and restaurants, which invite to take a pleasant sightseeing break.
 The Alle Logge di Piazza, a beautiful restaurant directly in the Loggia, is also highly recommended.
 It scores with fantastic food, delicious coffee and excellent wine.

 Cathedral Santissimo Salvatore